 Baked chicken and gravy is a budget-friendly meal that is perfect any time of year.
 The chicken and gravy recipe is super easy to make, filling, and delicious.
 The recipe only requires four ingredients, which you can make and have in the oven baking in less than ten minutes.

 Finding the Recipe

-In 2016 we traveled back to Tennessee for Thanksgiving.
+In 2016 and again in 2018, we traveled back to Tennessee for Thanksgiving to visit family.
 I always love to visit with my Great Aunt Ree in Memphis.
 She’s almost 90-years-old and we ask her a million questions about family.

 I’ve looked at so many of our family’s black and white photos over the years and wondered what my great-grandmother was like in her younger years, how she made it through the day picking cotton, growing her own garden, feeding lots of kids, and not having air-conditioning–ack!

 My heart seems to fill up more with each story.
 The photographs come to life for me, and I get a sense of where I came from.